 No, Ensemble Theatre Cincinnati does not have an official dress code.
 We want you to be comfortable when you attend our shows.
 Most patrons wear casual attire.

 Where should I park when I attend a show?

 Convenient parking is available directly across the theatre at either the surface lot or Gateway Garage, both located at the intersection of 12th and Vine Streets.
+Additional parking is located at the Mercer Commons Garage and the Washington Park Garage.
 Ensemble Theatre Cincinnati does not maintain or control these parking lots and assumes no responsibility for anyone receiving a ticket for illegal parking.

 Where can I eat or grab drinks before or after attending a show?